goabstract/Awesome-Design-Tools/README.md

 ### Icons Tools
+Here are thousands of vector icons for everything.
+All icons are available in SVG, so you can easily customize them and use them for personal and commercial use:

 * [Iconfinder](https://www.iconfinder.com) — a marketplace for vector icons (SVG).
 Icon sets available in IconJar format.
 * [IconJar](https://www.geticonjar.com/) — store all your icons in one icon manager. ![mac.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/mac.svg)